tbrowder/FontFactory-Type1/METHODS.md

 ### **Wx**

-Hash of glyph names and their width
+Hash of glyph names and their [advance] width

     method Wx(--> Hash) {...}